phylo42/sherpas/README.md

 - A set of query sequences (e.g. whole genomes, long reads) for which recombination screening will be performed, in __fasta__ format.

 __Outputs:__
-- Table of detected recombination patterns.
+- Table of recombination patterns detected in the query sequences.

-## Construction of a phylo-kmer database (pkDB)
+### Construction of a phylo-kmer database (pkDB)

 In the absence of a pre-computed pkDB, you will need the following to construct your own pkDB:

-- *Reference alignment*: a multiple alignment containing a number of "reference" sequences from each of the strains, in __fasta__ format.
-These sequences should be "pure" (i.e. non recombinant) with respect to their strain.
+- *Reference alignment*: a multiple alignment containing a number of reference sequences from each of the strains, in __fasta__ format.
+These sequences should be pure (i.e. non recombinant) with respect to their strain.
 - *Reference tree*: a phylogenetic tree built from the reference alignment, in __newick__ format.

 The construction of the pkDB should be performed with [RAPPAS2](https://github.com/phylo42/rappas2).
 Its code and documentation are available at https://github.com/phylo42/rappas2.